OPEnSLab-OSU/Loom/Readme_Quick_Start.md

 Get the Loom code from here on [GitHub](https://github.com/OPEnSLab-OSU/Loom) (the large green button)

 - If you intend to contribute to Loom you will probably want to clone the library
-- Otherwiseyou can just download the zip folder
+- Otherwises you can just download the zip folder
   - Use the Arduino IDE > Sketch > Include Library > Add .ZIP Library… to add the downloaded library

 ## Run an Example